juanibiapina/smart-grep/README.md

-# sgrep
+# Smart Grep

-Grep wrapper that tries to pick the most efficient tool available.
+Grep wrapper that tries to pick the most efficient tool available by context.

 ## Installation

 ```
-basher install juanibiapina/sgrep
+basher install juanibiapina/smart-grep
 ```

 ## Usage

 ```
-sgrep pattern
+smart-grep pattern
 ```

-sgrep will select the tool with the following priority:
+smart-grep will select the tool with the following priority:

 - `git grep` if current directory is a git repository
 - `ag` if available